ChillSpike-zz/Serial-Deserial/README.md

-## Welcome to GitHub Pages
+# Welcome to Serialization-Deserialization

-You can use the [editor on GitHub](https://github.com/ChillSpike/Serial-Deserial/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+### Deserialization vulnerability in JAVA

 ### Java provides serialization where object represented as sequence of bytes,
 serialization process is JVM independent, which means an object can be serialized